Ssenseii/spotify-yt-dlp-downloader/readme.md

 ## ⚠️ Disclaimer

 This tool is for **personal use only**.
-Ensure you respect copyright laws and YouTube’s terms.
+Ensure you respect copyright laws and YouTube's terms.